Rabinder Singh (judge): Judicial career

 Singh was appointed a deputy High Court judge in 2003.
 Aged 39 when he was appointed, he was thought to be the youngest judge to sit in the High Court.
 In 2004 he became a Recorder (part-time judge) of the Crown Court.
 His appointment as a judge of the Queen's Bench Division of the High Court was announced on 29 July 2011.
 The appointment took effect on 3 October 2011, following the promotion of Mr Justice Kitchin to be a member of the Court of Appeal of England and Wales.
 He is the first Sikh to be made a High Court judge, and wears a turban rather than a wig while presiding.
 Singh was sworn in as a High Court Judge at Royal Courts of Justice on Monday 10 October 2011.

 A Ministry of Justice spokesperson said of Singh's appointment:

 From 2013 to 2016 he was a Presiding Judge of the South Eastern Circuit and in 2017 he was the Administrative Court Liaison Judge for Wales and the Midlands & Western Circuits.

 In 2016, Singh joined the Investigatory Powers Tribunal, and he was appointed President on 27 September 2018.

 He was appointed a Lord Justice of Appeal in July 2017, the appointment taking effect on 2 October 2017.
 He was sworn in on 5 October 2017.
 He is the first person from any BAME community to be a member of the Court of Appeal.
 As is customary for judges of the Court of Appeal he was appointed by Her Majesty Queen Elizabeth II to the Privy Council.

 Academic career

 When Singh returned to England from California in 1986, he became a law lecturer at the University of Nottingham for 2 years.
 In the late 1990s Singh was a visiting fellow at Queen Mary University of London.
-Singh was a visiting professor of law at the London School of Economics (LSE) from 2003–2009.
+Singh was a visiting professor of law at the London School of Economics (LSE) from 2003 to 2009.
 In 2004 he was granted an honorary Doctorate of Laws by the London Metropolitan University.
 In 2007 Appointed Special Professor of Law, University of Nottingham.
 Singh delivered the annual LexisNexis Butterworths Lecture on Law and Society at Queen Mary University of London on 16 March 2011.
 The lecture, entitled 'The Changing Nature of the Judicial Process' examined what judges actually do in practice and how this has changed over the last 100 years.
 In 2016 he was elected as a visiting fellow at Lady Margaret Hall, Oxford.